¨Everything you own must be able to fit in one suitcase; then your mind might be free¨

 Why Packing More Can Be Better than Packing Too Little

 When I mentioned that I often regretted NOT packing enough stuff to my seminar students, I would get blank stares.
-After a while, I realized that I did not travel like most of my students.
-They usually traveled as the experts did, or most likely, rarely left home for extended periods.
+After a while, I realized that I did not travel like most of my students, and they usually traveled as the experts did, or most likely, rarely left home for extended periods.

 If I had just taken a two-week trip, the experts’ advice would have worked perfectly.
 All I would have needed to do was research the weather to help me plan my outfits.
 Then I would bring one or two additional outfits if it got unexpectedly hot or cold or I decided to alter my travel plans.

 However, their advice did not work for me.
-In fact, whenever I took the experts’ pack light advice as the Gospel truth, I regretted NOT packing enough more often than I ever regretted packing too much.
+Whenever I took the experts’ pack light advice as the Gospel truth, I regretted NOT packing enough more often than I ever regretted packing too much.
 I almost always found that I did not have enough clothes that were appropriate for the climate.

 To limit my suitcase’s weight, I would only pack clothes that I was sure were necessary for whatever appeared to be the primary weather at my destination.
 As a result, I frequently had to buy clothes on the road whenever the weather took an unexpected turn, or I decided to change my travel plans at the last moment.

-Nowhere was this more true than when I went on short trips into the mountains in Latin America after a longer stay.
+Nowhere was this more true than when I went on short trips into the mountains in Latin America after a more extended stay.
 (I wore shorts and t-shirts for the lowlands and froze my ass off.
-Lowlands in Latin America are warm year-round.
-In the winter, mountainous areas are cold (often below freezing at night), particularly since indoor heating is rare.
+Lowlands in Latin America are warm year-round, and in the winter, mountainous areas are cold (often below freezing at night), particularly since indoor heating is rare.